2024-ongoing | Research

 However, this long history of interaction between humanity and the environment is not without tensions and contradictions.
 The phenomenon of anthropization – that is, the impact of human activity on the coastal territory – has radically transformed the local ecosystem, affecting not only the perception of the landscape but also the quality of life of the communities, both human and non-human, that live along the road.

 Through listening to the sound recordings – and by extracting additional data on traffic and weather conditions – the project aims to stimulate a critical reflection on the impact of human activity on the coastal ecosystem, particularly in terms of noise and air pollution.
-The audio tracks collected along the SS113 will offer an excellent opportunity to hear and understand the invisible but omnipresent violence of noise on the habitat and its inhabitants.
-The recordings will also unfilteredly document local events and contribute to preserving a sonic memory of the traditions and cultural practices of coastal Sicily, as part of a broader ecological memory of the places.
+The audio tracks collected along the SS113 offer an excellent opportunity to hear and understand the invisible but omnipresent violence of noise on the habitat and its inhabitants.
+The recordings unfilteredly document local events and contribute to preserving a sonic memory of the traditions and cultural practices of coastal Sicily, as part of a broader ecological memory of the places.

 Radio SS113 promotes the importance of soundscapes as a symphonic expression of a “more-than-human world”.
 No longer is the world a passive stage for human actions but a multifaceted entity, continuously transformed by the forces of the biosphere and geosphere, “active participants in collective becoming”.
 In this context, human and technological sounds are only apparently opposed to so-called natural ones.
 And human culture is “just one facet of something infinitely larger.
 Human life and nature are inextricably involved in all other things and infused with their essence.”
 (Bridle, 2022)